James Grant (1822–1887): Early life

-The father, Captain John Grant, of the 92nd Gordon Highlanders, had served with distinction throughout the Peninsular war.
-After his wife's death Captain Grant obtained a command in Newfoundland, whither he sailed in 1833, taking with him his three sons.
-After spending six years in American barracks Grant returned home with his father, who had resigned his command, in 1839.
+His father, Captain John Grant, had served with distinction in the Peninsular War.
+After his wife's death, he obtained a command in Newfoundland, sailing there in 1833 along with his three sons.
+After spending six years in American barracks James returned home with his father, who had resigned his command.

-A year later (in 1840), through the influence of Lord Hill, under whom Captain John Grant had served in Spain, Grant was gazetted to an ensigncy in the 62nd Foot, and joined the provisional battalion at Chatham.
-He was soon appointed to command the depot, but in 1843 resigned his commission and entered the office of Mr. Rhind, architect, Edinburgh.
+In 1840, through the influence of Lord Hill, under whom Captain Grant had served in Spain, James Grant was gazetted to an ensigncy in the 62nd Foot, and joined the provisional battalion at Chatham.
+He was appointed to command the depot, but in 1843 resigned his commission and entered the office of Mr. Rhind, architect, Edinburgh.